IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - To avoid token leakage through query parameters, Resource Servers SHALL only use HTTP POST for the introspection request.
 HTTP GET is not specified, nor allowed by this profile.

-- If the token can be used only at certain resource servers (as indicated by the resource field in the token request), the Authorization Server MUST determine whether or not the token can be used at the resource server making the introspection call.
+- If the token can be used only at certain Resource Servers (as indicated by the resource field in the token request), the Authorization Server MUST determine whether or not the token can be used at the Resource Server making the introspection call.

-- The authorization server MUST determine whether or not the token has expired.
+- The Authorization Server MUST determine whether or not the token has expired.

-- If the token can be revoked after it was issued, the authorization server MUST determine whether or not such a revocation has taken place.
+- If the token can be revoked after it was issued, the Authorization Server MUST determine whether or not such a revocation has taken place.

-- If the token has been signed (e.g. it is a JWT Token), the authorization server MUST validate the signature.
+- If the token has been signed (e.g. it is a JWT Token), the Authorization Server MUST validate the signature.

-- To avoid disclosing the internal state of the authorization server, an introspection response for an inactive token SHOULD NOT contain any additional claims beyond the required "active" claim (with its value set to "false").
+- To avoid disclosing the internal state of the Authorization Server, an introspection response for an inactive token SHOULD NOT contain any additional claims beyond the required "active" claim (with its value set to "false").

 #### 3.102.5.1 Security Audit Considerations